 When you create an Instagram ad campaign in MailChimp, you’ll have the option to create a carousel or single-image ad, just as you would with Facebook.
 Carousel ads work well when you want to tell a story or showcase a collection of products, but if you’d rather call attention to or drive sales of a specific product, a single-image ad is a better option.

-Instagram is a visual platform, so there are several things to keep in mind as you’re selecting your images.
+Instagram is a visual platform, so there are several things to keep in mind as you’re selecting your images, besides the image size.

 - Focus on your products.
 If your Instagram ad is intended to showcase or sell your products, don’t be afraid to use eye-catching images that put the focus on those products.
 This differs from Facebook ads, which instead thrive on slice-of-life imagery that shows the benefits of your business or products, even if that means putting less emphasis on the products themselves.